 - Most common fog light bulbs: H3 H11, H8, H16

 - Most common HID Xenon bulbs: D1S, D2S, D3S, D4S

-OSRAM have a dedicated online tool for this, however you’ll need to know some of your cars specifics.
-If your savvy with cars then this will be no problem, but if not – you’ll need to know your cars chassis designation e.g. 8P1, 8L for an Audi A3 etc. Unfortunately the tool uses Kwh as a power definition, so you’ll need to convert your engines Horsepower into Kilowatts to select your engine type.
-Most of these specifics are stated in your cars logbook if you’re unsure.
+OSRAM have a dedicated online tool for this, however you’ll need to know some of the specifics of your car.
+If you’re savvy with cars then this will be no problem, but if not – you’ll need to know your cars chassis designation e.g. 8P1, 8L for an Audi A3 etc. Unfortunately, the tool uses Kwh as a power definition, so you’ll need to convert your engines Horsepower into Kilowatts to select your engine type.
+Most of these specifics are stated in your car’s logbook if you’re unsure.
 Click here to use the online bulb finder tool.